 Table of Contents

-What is Tantric Breathing and How Does It Differ?
+What is Tantric Breathwork and How Does It Differ?

 How Tantric Breathing Works

 To me, tantric breathwork is like a flowing rhythm of breath and sound that stirs energy and clears emotional blocks.
 It guides prana to spots where energy feels stuck, like your pelvis or heart.
 You’ll feel more vibrant and present.
-These practices also help release emotions like grief or anger, letting them move through you instead of staying locked inside.
+These practices may support the release of emotions like grief or anger, allowing them to move through you rather than remaining stuck.
 For more on how breath and emotion are connected in healing, explore our guide to emotional trauma healing.

 Tantric Breathing vs. Regular Breathwork